aspenmesh/aspenmesh-demo-site/terraform/README.md

 ### Prerequisites:

-Ensure that you have installed the following tools in your Mac or Windows Laptop before start working with this module and run Terraform Plan and Apply
+Ensure that you have installed the following tools before you start working with this module:

 1. [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)
 2. [Kubectl](https://Kubernetes.io/docs/tasks/tools/)